Fitness and nutrition professionals often say that to get in shape, you have to treat food as “fuel.” We disagree. Here’s why.

 Dozens — maybe even hundreds — of factors affect how we digest, process, and use the food we eat.

 This means that the fuel, or calorie, value of food outside the body isn’t necessarily the same as the value inside the body.
-(For more on this, see Research Review: A calorie is not a calorie.)
+(For more on this, see The best calorie control guide.
+[Infographic].)

 Our bodies have their own priorities.
 For instance, the body will extract nutrients to keep you alive by any means necessary, often making tough compromises along the way.

 This would be sort of like the Ferrari suddenly driving itself to the gas station and holding up the cashier until it gets what it needs, or cannibalizing its own headlights for fuel.

 What’s more, your body isn’t even completely “human”.